 after missing $39 in a monthly payment—so surely walling off a site that plays with genocide isn’t much harder.

 That idea, of course, is half-serious.
 More fundamental is bureaucratic ICANN.
 Surely kill this domain?
 But no. They would never.
 It’s easier for them to answer worries with intellectual abstracta (as they have), instead of facing concrete realities.
 And in the end ICANN will be manipulated, yet again — unable to make changes because one email objection from some deeply questionable source.

 There are other ways.
 Cert shops don’t need to grant certificates: does

 don’t, why?
 And what are the limits?
 Not an easy question.
 But yet:

 There are things that go too far.
 Bring these problems up with Internet folks, on moral grounds, and be met with boring pseudo-intellectual arguments about “free speech”.
 Hear banal who is to decide! nonsense.
 Hear arguments from Ethics 102.
 Worst of all, be dismissed in these worries by the lucky people in our industry: from the sort of people that read Dale Carnegie instead of Viktor Frankl, the people that assume some success obviates the need for subsequent thought or action.

 In these sorts of things we worry too much about borderline cases; and in doing so, we do harm.
 A website, like the Daily Stormer,

 WHITE PERCENTAGE OF GLOBAL POPULATION goes beyond anything

-we have to watch the theatre burn, it seems; and we shouldn’t.
+We watch the theatre burn, it seems; our own fault.
+And we shouldn’t do this.